gruntwork-io/fetch/README.md

 | `~>1.0`                    | The latest version that is greater than `1.0` and less than `2.0` |

 ## TODO
-- Capture final two args properly from CLI

 - Add circle.yml
 - Introduce code verification using something like GPG signatures or published checksums
 - Explicitly test for exotic repo and org names
-- Consider streamlining code for error handling
+- Apply stricter parsing for repo-filter arg